 We recognise that everything we do has an impact on the natural environment and on the people and communities within it.
 We are fully committed to looking for ways to reduce our impact in these areas to ensure a better future for all.

-We are currently developing our broader environmental strategy including our response to climate change.
+We continue to develop our environmental strategy including our response to climate change.
 From ongoing environmental improvements to our HQ building, to increasing the level of assurance around our supply chain, and the ethical and climate-related considerations which underpin these relationships, we’re committed to operating our business in a sustainable and responsible way.

 We are constantly looking to evolve our supply chain to ensure that we can effectively source materials from more responsible suppliers, located closer to the markets in which we sell our products.
 We expect our suppliers to adhere to the same high standards that we aspire to and ensure their activities are conducted as far as possible in a manner that protects the environment and the resources being utilised.